- Asked by: Alex Neil, MSP for Central Scotland, Scottish National Party

 Answered by Henry McLeish on 14 June 2000

-To ask the Scottish Executive whether it will provide a breakdown of the number of people over 50 who are on the New Deal by local enterprise company area.
+To ask the Scottish Executive whether it will provide a breakdown of spending on assistance for individual learning accounts by it and its agencies for each of the past two years and the current year, broken down by local enterprise company area.

 Answer